we-are-va/we-are-va.github.io/_work/suncare.md

   media_alignment: Left
   media:
     image: "/uploads/suncare_pullupbanners.jpg"
-  content: The refreshed Suncare brand and site help to create a message that doesn't
+  content: "## The refreshed Suncare brand and site help to create a message that
-    pitch, shout or sell.
-Rather it puts the user's needs in focus and asks permission.
+    doesn't pitch, shout or sell.
+Rather it puts the user's needs in focus and asks permission."
-  headline: '"How can we help you?"'
+  headline: <strong>"How can we help you?"</strong>
 - template: gallery
   block: gallery
   gallery: